Electricity sector in Iceland

 The electricity sector in Iceland is 99.98% reliant on renewable energy: hydro power, geothermal energy and wind energy.

 Iceland's consumption of electricity per capita was seven times higher than EU 15 average in 2008.
 The majority of the electricity is sold to industrial users, mainly aluminium smelters and producers of ferroalloy.
-The aluminum industry in Iceland used 71% of produced electricity in 2011.
+The aluminum industry in Iceland used up to 70% of produced electricity in 2013.

 Landsvirkjun is the country's largest electricity producer.
-The largest companies in the retail market are RARIK, Orkuveita Reykjavíkur and Hitaveita Suðurnesja.
+The largest local distribution companies are RARIK, Orkuveita Reykjavíkur and Hitaveita Suðurnesja.
 Electricity production increased significantly between 2005 and 2008 with the completion of Iceland's largest hydroelectric dam, Kárahnjúkar Hydropower Plant (690MW).
 Iceland's national electrical grid is owned and run by Landsnet and is composed of 3,000 km of transmission lines and 70 or so substations.

 Production and Consumption

 Iceland's electricity is produced almost entirely from renewable energy sources: hydroelectric (70%) and geothermal (30%).
 Less than 0.02% of electricity generated came from fossil fuels (in this case, fuel oil).
 In 2013 a pilot wind power project was installed by Landsvirkjun, consisting of two 77m high turbines with an output of 1.8MW.

 There are plans to increase wind power share in Iceland, with many onshore and offshore wind farm opportunities.
+In 2025, Landsvirkjun began construction of Iceland's first wind farm project called Vaðölduver.
+It will have an installed power of 120 MW and is projected to commence operations in 2026-2027.
 According to Statistics Iceland the total electricity consumption was 7,958 GWh in 2002, 11,480 GWh in 2007, and 17,068 GWh in 2012.
 Electricity production increased by 24 MWh/person from 2005 to 2008, an increase of 83%.

 Two remote islands disconnected from the Icelandic grid rely on diesel generators, Grímsey and Flatey.